 When using your phone abroad, you can minimise the costs of data roaming charges using the following techniques:

 - Make sure the "data roaming" option is turned off and only switch it back on again when you absolutely need it, for example when you want to pick up your emails.
-The phone's user guide will show you how to do this.
+Your phone's user guide will show you how to do this.

 - Turn off any mail or application "push" settings as an added precaution